bitgeese/TravelTracker-IOS/learning_plan.md

 ---

 We can adjust this plan as we go.
-Ready to start with **Session 1: Project Setup & Core Structure**?
+Ready to start with **Session 3: Authentication Logic & Keychain**?